Myronmeng/GCPDataEngineer/PeterNote.md

 small dataset, which index can describe how accurate the ml algo is?
 ### recurrent NN
 fasion designer to design, which to use? use historically data? with combination of current data?
+### softmax vs cross entropy
+how to caption a image?
+image recognition. use CNN, sentiment
 ## data store
 website, how to store static context and dynamic context Sunday and workday volumn are different. how to store the data?